Secret Weidner v. Racine case continues through court, could be resolved in October

 In the first hearing since the Wisconsin Court of Appeals' decision on the case, the attorney representing the city, Michael Cohen, asked to be able to give a Powerpoint presentation on the communications involved and the city's argument that they fall under attorney-client privilege.

 He said he plans to also file a motion for the Powerpoint and the presentation to be sealed.
-Kerkman set a deadline for July 7 to submit the Powerpoint to the court and to present by Aug.
+Kerkman set a deadline for July 7 to submit the Powerpoint to the court and to give a presentation to all parties involved by Aug.
 3.

 Revolving judges